About Me - How I Got Started As A Software Engineer

 The Computer Room - The Primary IBM AS400 / iSeries I helped look after

-During the day the IT help desk work involved AS400 user support, PC desktop support, hardware maintenance and travelling for remote installations.
+During the day, the IT help desk work involved AS400 user support, PC desktop support, hardware maintenance, and remote installation travel.
 I was in this position between 2003 and 2007.
-In 2006 I was involved in a serious car crash, the injuries I sustained meant that I couldn't perform most of the duties in my support role, such as crawling under desks, sorting network cables or moving printers around.
+In 2006, I was involved in a severe car crash; the injuries I sustained meant that I couldn't perform most of the duties in my support role, such as crawling under desks, sorting network cables or moving printers around.

 First Actual Programming Job (2007)